dev9923/stopwatch/README.md

 ---

-## Credits
+## 🙋‍♂️ Credits
-- Developed during my internship at CodSoft
+This project was created as part of my web development internship at CodSoft.

+---

-## Contact
+##📫 Contact Me
+For questions, suggestions, or collaborations:
-- Email: devanshbansal500@gmail.com
+📧 Email: devanshbansal500@gmail.com
-- LinkedIn: www.linkedin.com/in/devansh-bansal-329ab7b1
+💼 LinkedIn: Devansh Bansal

 ---